MiriamLL/MiriamLL/README.md

 - 🔭 I’m currently working as a data analysis at FTZ (University of Kiel, Germany)
 - 🔭 I´m teaching R and Rmd
-- 🔭 Im collaborating in seabird research projects
+- 🔭 Im collaborating with seabird research projects
 - 🌱 I’m currently learning how to develop packages
 - 👯 I’m looking to collaborate on studies in LatinAmerica
 - 📫 You can reach me by sending me an email. 💬 I speak Spanish, English and some German.

-If you are here for collaboration projects at FTZ and can not find the repository please send me an email at lerma arroba ftz-west.uni-kiel.de
+- If you are here for collaboration projects at FTZ and can not find the repository please send me an email at lerma arroba ftz-west.uni-kiel.de
-If you are here for publication materials: published materials are public, under review materials are private and you need to request access
+- If you are here for publication materials: published materials are public, under review materials are private and you need to request access
-If you are here for learning about R and Rmd, all materials are freely available and you also can go to www.miriam-lerma.com/materiales
+- If you are here for learning about R and Rmd, all materials are freely available and you also can go to www.miriam-lerma.com/materiales

+---

 ### Hola 👋